Linking two Interaction Custom Tables

 It will be necessary to set up the two interaction tables in the data sources of the e-mail.
 For more information about data sources, please refer to the page "Customizing an E-mail".

-You will then need to configure the link between these two data sources by choosing the selection criteria of the data by clicking on t
+You will then need to configure the link between these two data sources by choosing the selection criteria of the data by clicking on t he settings icon.

 The first level table ("Orders") is directly linked to the scenario, because the trigger event is a new entry in the table.